2021–22 South-West Indian Ocean cyclone season: Intense Tropical Cyclone Batsirai

 Batsirai caused major impacts to Mauritius, Réunion, and Madagascar, caused $190 million in damages, and caused 123 people to die.
 In Mauritius and Reunion, an estimated 43,500 homes lost power due to the storm.
 A total of 138 people sought refuge in evacuation centers.
 Power girds in Madagascar were also knocked out.
-Agricultural losses in Reunion amounted an estimated €47 million ($53.3 million).
+Agricultural losses in Reunion amounted an estimated €47 million (US$53.1 million).

 Moderate Tropical Storm Cliff

 On 31 January, the MFR reported the formation of a weak area of low pressure east of Cyclone Batsirai, which the JTWC recognized as Invest 90S at 08:00 UTC of 2 February.
 Two days later at 03:00 UTC, the JTWC issued a TCFA for the invest, upgrading it to a tropical cyclone shortly after, noting the defined but obscured LLC.
 At midday, the MFR followed, and declared the same low as a tropical depression.
 Later in the evening, the MFR upgraded it to a moderate tropical storm and was given the name Cliff.
 By midnight of 5 February, Cliff weakened as it lost organization, with its convection being displaced south of its LLC.
 By 06:00 UTC, Cliff further weakened due to an intrusion of dry air and further strengthening of northwesterly wind shear.
 Six hours later, the MFR issued its last bulletin and declared it as a "filling up" low.
 On the next day at 21:00 UTC, the JTWC also issued its final warning on Cliff.
 The remnants of Cliff meandered in the open-sea and briefly passed west of the Reunion island on 11 February, dissipating completely on 12 February.